niall-byrne/python-in-a-box/README.md

 After you initialize the template with cookiecutter, you'll likely want to customize the resulting development environment to suit your needs.
 You can find a more in-depth guide to customizations [here](./markdown/CUSTOMIZATION.md).

+You'll also need to know about the environment variables in use.
+There's a [guide](./markdown/ENVIRONMENT.md) for that too.

 ## Setting up CI/CD

 The template renders complete working CI/CD for [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions).
 The caveat is that you'll need to configure some [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to make it all work seamlessly.
 Consult the individual [workflow](./{{cookiecutter.project_slug}}/.github/workflows) files to figure out what values you need.